robertdebock/ansible-role-reboot/README.md

 # You can specify a message for rebooting, easier for auditing.
 reboot_message: "Ansible role robertdebock.reboot initiated a reboot."

-# Some Docker containers do not allow managing services, rebooting and writing
-# to some locations in /etc. The role skips tasks that will typically fail in
-# Docker.
-With this parameter you can tell the role to -not- skip these tasks.
-reboot_ignore_docker: yes

 ```

 Requirements